Statistics

 Biography from the Wikipedia article, licensed under CC-BY-SA

-Ernest Mothle (died 2011 aged 69) would be 83 - credited as Jazz Quartet Member in Silver Nemesis
+Ernest Mothle (died 2011 aged 69) would have been 83 - credited as Jazz Quartet Member in Silver Nemesis

 Ernest Mothle was a jazz bass player from South Africa.